ps-bond/lmbrAdapter/README.md

 The BLE code is used from https://electrocredible.com/raspberry-pi-pico-w-bluetooth-ble-micropython/ as an intro point; this implements a simple UART device that can be read by e.g. https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en_GB&gl=US
 The queue code (micropython doesn't currently implement queues, although for this example I could have used a list) is at https://github.com/peterhinch/micropython-async/blob/master/v3/primitives/queue.py

+Veriied that pin 6/DSR is at 3V and provides enough current to drive a Pico W transmitting via BLE (pin 36 - should work on VSYS but didn't; need to recheck)

 This is under development only.
-I'm hoping there's enough power available to run the Pico from the port, but that remains to be seen.
 The code itself is crude; it's just a polling loop.
 It's not meant to be pretty, it's just for a demonstration.